Dayton's Zach Bernards signs to play basketball at OIT

 Mid-Valley Recruiting Database

-Dayton senior Zach Bernards has signed a letter of intent to play basketball at OIT.
+Dayton senior Zach Bernards has signed a letter of intent to play basketball at Oregon Institute of Technology.

 The 5-foot-11 guard was the co-Class 3A state player of the year as a junior after averaging 23 points, 6.1 rebounds and 4.6 assists per game.